-Now it’s prep time.
-As someone who recently wrapped up hiring the summer 2019 class of interns for the Oakland Museum of CA, I have plenty of tips to offer on this topic.
+Well you’re in luck.
+As someone who recently wrapped up hiring a class of summer interns for the Oakland Museum of CA, I have plenty of tips to offer on this topic.

 First, keep in mind that an internship is a two-way street.
 Yes, there are tasks, and probably a bigger project or two, that your employer wants you to complete over the course of your time working there.
 You’re expected to be an engaged, productive member of the team.
 But the company also wants to provide you with an incredible learning opportunity.